bugarin10/MIDS_MIX/README.md

 ![structure](static/images/structure.png)

+## Personal Cocktail Recommendation Engine
+The first half of this project was to create a home-brewed cocktail recommendation engine.
+The engine was built using a dataset of cocktail recipes and ingredients.
+Using Pinecone, we were able to create a vector representation of each cocktail recipe and use cosine similarity to recommend similar cocktails based on user input.

+## Hugging Face Cocktail Recommendation Engine
+The second half of this project was to create a cocktail recommendation engine using Hugging Face's model hub.
+For the same, we used a pre-trained model from Hugging Face's model hub to generate cocktail recommendations based on user input, namely, google-flan-large.

 # Deployment

 For this individual one the project was deployed on Azure because doing it on AWS has not being explored yet, the website was https://midsmix.azurewebsites.net/ but it will be up just for the demo.